 Philosophy of Religion unit – A scheme of learning which introduces students to key arguments within Philosophy of Religion.
 Students focus on the Design Argument, The Cosmological Argument and The Problem of Evil and Suffering.

-In year 9 students have one lesson a week.
+In Year 9 students have two lessons a week.

 Religious Studies is the academic field of the study of religious beliefs, behaviours, and institutions.
 It describes, compares, interprets, and explains religion.
 Religious Studies tries to study religious behaviour and belief from outside any particular religious viewpoint.

 Religious Studies is one of the core subjects at Townley Grammar and all pupils take the full course GCSE.
-We follow the Welsh board (WJEC) specification B syllabus.
+Eduqas Syllabus A.